Donald N. Frey

 At times besieged by autograph seekers for his role with the Mustang, Frey, a third generation engineer, was "one of the few auto executives with experience in all three of the industry's essential areas: design, manufacture and sales."
 He had nonetheless been most proud of assisting Ford in introducing safety improvements to their lineup, including disc brakes and radial tires.
-In 1967, Time called Frey "Detroit’s sharpest idea man".
+In 1967, Time called Frey "Detroit's sharpest idea man".

-Frey went on to a successful career as an innovator in manufacturing and information systems and as chairman and CEO Bell & Howell.
+Frey went on to a successful career as an innovator in manufacturing and information systems, and as chairman and CEO of Bell & Howell.
 In 1990, he received the National Medal of Technology in a White House ceremony.

 He was elected to the 2002 class of Fellows of the Institute for Operations Research and the Management Sciences.

 Background

 Frey was born to Edward Muir Luken and Margaret Bryden (née Nelson) Frey in St. Louis, Missouri.
 His paternal great-grandfather, Abraham Frey, was born in Leipzig, Germany.

-He grew up with his younger brother Stuart M. (who later became chief engineer at Ford Motor Company after Donald) in Waterloo, Iowa, where his father worked for Deere & Company.
+He grew up with his younger brother, Stuart M. (who later became chief engineer at Ford Motor Company after Donald), in Waterloo, Iowa, where his father worked for Deere & Company.
 His father, a metallurgist, designed the 1923 John Deere Model D tractor, and would later work for the Allis-Chalmers Manufacturing Company.
 As children, Frey and his brother had once made gunpowder — from scratch.

 In 1940, Frey began engineering school at Michigan State College.

-During World War II Frey worked on the Packard V-1650 version of the Rolls-Royce Merlin engine for Packard Motors, the engines to be sent to England for placement in the Hurricanes and Spitfires.
+During World War II Frey worked on the Packard V-1650 version of the Rolls-Royce Merlin engine for Packard Motors.
+The engines were shipped to England for installation in Hurricanes and Spitfires.
 He then served as an officer in the United States Army (1942–1946).

-After the war he returned to his studies, this time at the University of Michigan in Ann Arbor.
+After the war, he returned to his studies, this time at the University of Michigan in Ann Arbor.
 At Michigan's College of Engineering, he earned a Bachelor of Science degree in metallurgy (1947), a master's degree in systems engineering (1949), and a Ph.D. in metallurgical engineering (1951).
-During his doctoral studies he was an assistant professor.
+During his doctoral studies, he was an assistant professor.

 Frey married four times, to Margaret (mother of his six children), Mary Cameron, Arvelene Gore, and last wife Kay Eberley, from whom he was separated.
 He died March 5, 2010, in Evanston, Illinois, at age 86, survived by three daughters, Margaret Walton, Catherine McNair, and Elizabeth Sullivan and two sons, Christopher and Donald Jr.

 Frey was trilingual (speaking English, Russian, and French), was an avid follower of opera and archaeology, and while at Ford, read "the London Times Literary Supplement as avidly as Ward's Automotive Reports."
 At the time of his death, Frey owned (and drove) a two-tone merlot and white 19641/2 Mustang.